mui/mui-x/docs/data/data-grid/filtering-recipes/filtering-recipes.md

 ## Quick filter outside of the grid

-Currently if you want to use the [Quick filter](/x/react-data-grid/filtering/quick-filter/) feature you need to use from the toolbar component slot.

-A common use case is to have certain components positioned outside of the grid.
-Because of the way the grid context works this might not be a straightforward thing to do.
-The example below illustrates how this use case can be achieved.
+The [Quick Filter](/x/react-data-grid/filtering/quick-filter/) component is typically used in the Data Grid's Toolbar component slot.

+Some use cases may call for placing components like the Quick Filter outside of the Grid.
+This requires certain considerations due to the Grid's context structure.
+The following example shows how to accomplish this:

 {{"demo": "QuickFilterOutsideOfGrid.js", "bg": "inline", "defaultCodeOpen": false}}